AlvinEmo/iptv/README.md

-Some high-quality IPTV links collected from internet.
+Some high-quality IPTV links collected from internet, only for CHINATEL and CMCC network in anhui,CN

 .txt file can be use on DIYP app

 .m3u file can be use on TVBOX app

-Most IPTV links require IP V6